gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week2.md

 *Gay Choon Ing*: Connotes an **intention** on the part of both parties to a **purported contract that the transaction has legal effect**.
 1. Requirements of **Agreement** and **Consideration**.
 2. Parties must have *intended* for agreement to be **legally binding**.
-> While the intention to create legal relations is ascertained OBJECTIVELY, the law draws upon **presumptions depending on the circumstances**
+> While the intention to create legal relations is ascertained OBJECTIVELY, the law draws upon **presumptions depending on the circumstances.**

 #### Social and Domestic arrangements